marianadesouzaaguiar/timeline/README.md

 E2E tests: For the zoom, edit, and drag & drop workflows (with Cypress).

 A11y tests: To check for contrast and keyboard support.

+🖤 Credits
+Made with ❤️ by Mariana Aguiar – FrontEnd Developer